cuMF/culda_cgs/README.md

     ./culda [options]

  Possible options<br />
      -g <numer of GPUs> <br />
      -k <topic number>: currently only support 1024<br />
      -t <number of iterations><br />
      -s <number of thread blocks>: it has been deprecated<br />
      -a <alpha>: 50/1024 for our tested data sets<br />
      -b <beta>: 0.01 for our tested data sets<br />
      -c <number of input data chunks>: must be equal with -g, and must be consistency with the specified chunk number in the data prepration stage<br />
      -i <input file name prefix>: Same with the output_prefix in the data preparation stage.<br />
      -o <output file name prefix>: It's not used now.
 Rewrite ModelPhi::savePhi and ModelTheta::saveTheta as you need it.<br />

+CuLDA_CGS outputs the number of processed token per sec and the loglikelyhood after each iteration.